Edit

 Formatting and highlighting JSON data is useful because sometimes a web server responds to HTTP requests by returning data encoded as JSON.
 JSON data can be difficult to read when it's formatted as a single long, concatenated line of text.
 The same can occur when opening a JSON file from disk.
 The JSON viewer reformats JSON server responses and local files, and indicates any lines that have syntax errors.

-See View formatted JSON.
+See View formatted JSON responses or files.